DanielJutila/timer-youtube/README.md

 # timer-youtube

-Download program
+Messy README.
+More meant for me then for anyone else Download program

 npm i to download needed packages.

 pkg . --targets node14-win-x64 to (to create .exe of websocket) OR download from github and run

+pkg . --targets node14-win-x64 --out-path ./websocket <- to download into specific file.

 connect clients as needed